photographer Eitan Simanor

 These presentations focus on places and issues on which I have worked as a photographer.

-Travelling through Iran for a month by public transport, as a solo tourist with a camera slinged around my neck was not always an easy matter... if only because of the wealth of sites to visit, the long distances, the aging and badly maintained public buses... and the fear of being identified as an israeli.
+Travelling through Iran for a month by public transport, as a solo tourist with a camera slanged around my neck was not always an easy matter... if only because of the wealth of sites to visit, the long distances, the aging and badly maintained public buses... and the fear of being identified as an Israeli.

 Kashan hosts the epitome of the traditional Persian garden, Bagh-e-Fin.